 Because some people wear braces for months or even years, you should at the very least choose a color you like.
-The most frequent brace colors are red, blue, green, purple, and pink, but you can mix and match to create your color scheme.
+The most frequent colors are red, blue, green, purple, and pink, but you can mix and match to create your color scheme.

 Check out these recommendations and talk to your orthodontist if you have problems choosing the proper color for your braces.

 Current brace users have a wider range of options than ever before, unlike in the past.
 You can pick from a color wheel of braces with many shades of every rainbow color.

 Among the very diverse options you can find, from sweet apple red to deep maroon, royal blue, or a lovely shade of teal.

 What Are The Best Colors for Braces, And Which Should You Avoid?